Potato Skins Strips

 Insert a small baking rack into a rimmed toaster oven pan.

 I love using the pan and rack in our Chicago Metallic Toaster Oven Bakeware Set.
+It’s perfect for cooking a small batch of skins, baked sweet potatoes, and crispy frozen fries for one or two people.

 Next scoop out most of the potato flesh.
-Then oil, season and cut the potato shells into strips.
+Then oil, season, and cut the potato shells into strips.

-If you’re working with microwave baked potatoes, be a little more delicate scooping them out.
+If you’re working with microwave-baked potatoes, be a little more delicate scooping them out.
 Their skins will be wrinkled, papery and tend to pull away from the potatoes in some areas.

 You can slice the potatoes first and then scoop them out or the other way around.
 We prefer to scoop, oil, season, and then slice but go with the way that works best for you.